-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Apache Druid, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Apache Druid is a high-performance, real-time analytics database designed for large-scale event-driven data and sub-second OLAP queries.
 It ingests streaming and batch data, stores it in columnar segments, and serves fast aggregations at scale.
 Druid is widely used for operational analytics, dashboards, and applications requiring real-time query performance.